Street and Bridge Maintenance Branch

 Within the City of Houston a pothole is generally considered to be a road defect less than 25 square feet.
 These repairs are made with asphalt and are normally repaired with a one person pot hole patch truck.
 This one person truck makes the repair using a liquid asphalt emulsion and small stone aggregate.
 Usually a repair made by the one person truck is complete within 15 minutes after arrival at the location.

 Skin patches are asphalt repairs that are larger than pot holes and smaller than a typical overlay project.
 A three person asphalt distributor crew or a seven person roller crew is required to make this type of repair.
 Typically these repairs are rectangular and completed in a few hours after arrival.

 Asphalt overlay is the resurfacing of a street that uses two crews and normally takes several days per street.
 The City plans overlay projects by neighborhood (Overlay Map), not individual streets, for maximum efficiency; this also leaves the neighborhood with a uniform overall appearance.
 Overlay is not designed or intended to solve drainage problems or eliminate water ponding issues.
 Overlay extends the life of the roadway and addresses only the riding surface.
 The first crew is a milling crew that removes the old asphalt surface.
 Depending on the thickness of the existing asphalt the City will remove 2" to 6" of material during this process.
 Once the old asphalt is removed a second crew will move in with an asphalt paving machine and apply a new asphalt surface between 1 ½" to 2" thick.
 The City expects a minimum life of five years for an overlay project and some overlays can last 20 years.

-Please click here to learn how street assessments are performed and to view the current street assessment.
+Visit our Street Surface Assessment Vehicle page to learn how street assessments are performed and view the current street assessment.

 Remember to Call 3-1-1 Service Request for pavement questions or to report a pavement or pothole problem.